Last Updated: May 14, 2021

 Given the high number of Snapchat users, marketers frequently use the platform to build brand awareness, increase social media presence, share exciting offers, and boost sales.

-Snapchat has 186M daily active users and as such is a marketing goldmine for advertisers.
+Snapchat has 265M daily active users and, as such, is a marketing goldmine for advertisers.
 Businesses can use Snapchat in multiple ways to promote their brand and increase sales – from using sponsored geo-filters and video content to leveraging influencers.
-Big brands that have used or are using Snapchat for promotional activities include Nike, Audi, and Cisco, among others.
+Big brands that have used or are using Snapchat for promotional activities include Nike, Audi, and Cisco.

 Think Snapchat popularity is low and should be higher?
 Recent statistics prove it is actually enjoying a good deal of attention.
 The platform’s impressive reach and low ad prices make it a great marketing tool for advertisers.